 The inconsistent and lack of past studies in the context proves the importance given to this topic.
 Considering the nature of our research, the literature review method was considered "the most appropriate for the present study.
-Such a method will not only enable the authors to understand the main themes recurrent in recent literature, but also facilitate the direction of research by determining what needs to be done on the practical side"(Galalae, 2013, p.
+Such a method will not only enable the authors to understand the main themes recurrent in recent literature, but also facilitate the direction of research by determining what needs to be done on the practical side" (Galalae, 2013, p.
 265).
-To find out the relationship between VLS and reading comprehension the present used the combination of the following key words "(1) vocabulary learning strategies, (2) reading comprehension, (3) English as a Foreign Language, (4) undergraduate students.
+To find out the differences between the control and the experimental groups on VLS. the present used the combination of the following key words "(1) vocabulary learning strategies, (2) reading comprehension, (3) English as a Foreign Language, (4) undergraduate students.
 Running an initial search using these key words yielded a result of over 21,700 references.
 Therefore, the literature was limited based on the objective of the present study.

 Moreover, only those articles were included that were written in English language and who were published in last 10 years.